voyager-admin/voyager/docs/bread/formfields/media-picker.md

 0 means infinity.
 When using 1 as the maximum, the currently picked file will automatically be replaced when picking another.

+### Mime types

+With this field you can decide which files can be uploaded and picked.
+Simply add a new item and insert the mime-types you want to support.
+Here are some examples:
+- image/jpg - only allow JPG images
+- image/* - allow all images
+- directory - display directories

+When no types are defined all are allowed.

+{% hint style="warning" %}
+Note that a mime-type can not be guessed for all files.
+Always consider official resources like the [official IANA MIME type list](http://www.iana.org/assignments/media-types/media-types.xhtml).
+{% endhint %}

 ## Using media files in your model

 Voyager provides a simple way to retreive files in your model.